 Rouhani has sought to promote freedom of expression and political tolerance over the objections and contrary actions by hardliners in the judiciary and the security services.
 In September 2016, Rouhani achieved adoption of a new "charter for citizen's rights," and he has achieved the release of some prisoners incarcerated for involvement in the 2009 uprising, including prominent human rights lawyer Nasrin Sotoudeh.
-However, the judiciary and security institutions have continued to arrest and prosecute U.S.-Iran dual nationals and other dual nationals for alleged efforts to undermine the regime.
-And neither Mousavi or Karrubi (see above) has been released.
-The arrest of Rouhani's brother in July 2017 for unspecified financial misfeasance was widely viewed as a move by judicial hardliners to undermine Rouhani's authority.
-Managed significant public unrest in late 2017-early 2018 by restraining hardline institutions from a major crackdown and acknowledging protester economic grievances.
+However, the judiciary and security institutions have continued to arrest and prosecute U.S.-Iran dual nationals and other dual nationals for alleged efforts to undermine the regime, and to incarcerate the leaders of the 2009 uprising.
+Rouhani managed significant public unrest in late 2017-early 2018 by restraining hardline institutions from a major crackdown and acknowledging protester griievances.
 Has also apparently prevailed on hardliners to ease enforcement of the public dress code for women.
-Has not succeeded, to date, in marginalizing IRGC role in Iranian economy, and has faced escalating political pressure from hardliners since the U.S. withdrawal from the JCPOA in May 2018, which Rouhani negotiated.
+Has not succeeded, to date, in efforts to marginalize the IRGC role in Iran's economy.